 You sent your email 20 minutes ago, but it still has not arrived.
 What's going on?

 Many of us are so used to email appearing instantaneously, we forget that the underlying protocol was never designed for instant messaging.
 When the SMTP protocol was originally proposed it was designed to support servers that may have had intermittent connectivity.
 The protocol allowed for email to be spooled to disk and then sent when resources were available.
-In fact, almost everyone who was around more than 10 years ago knows of a case where an email took weeks, months or even years to deliver.
+In fact, almost everyone who was using email more than 15-20 years ago knows of a case where an email took weeks, months or even years to deliver.

 These days we’re spoiled.
 We expect the email we send to friends and relatives to show up in their mailbox within moments of sending it.
 We expect that sales receipt or e-ticket to show up in our mailbox within instants of a purchase.
 We expect that our ISPs will get us email immediately, if not sooner.